 - 1. Preheat the oven to 450°F (230°C).
 Lightly slick a rimmed baking sheet or large roasting pan with olive oil.

 - 3. Place the fish on the baking sheet, arranging it with the slightly curved side of the fillet facing up.
 Brush the fish with olive oil and squeeze the juice from the lemon halves over the fish.
 Season with salt and pepper, then spread the mustard lightly over the fillets.

 - 4. Just before baking, divide the bread crumb mixture among the fillets, pressing the mixture onto the top of each fillet.
 Bake until the fish is springy to the touch and the bread crumbs begin to brown, about 10 minutes per inch of thickness (obviously this will take less than 10 minutes if your fish fillet is thinner than an inch).
 Transfer the baked fish to plates and serve right away.

 Hungry for more?
 Chow down on these:

-Baked Fish with Lemon and Bread Crumbs Recipe © 2013 Kristine Kidd.
+Baked Fish with Bread Crumbs Recipe © 2013 Kristine Kidd.
 Photo © 2013 Kate Sears.
 All rights reserved.